A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Hybrid Dynamics

 To show (ii), note that for all points $\biq$ in a liftoff guard, no contacts are touching down, i.e.\ $\forall\;k\in\KN, \TD(k,\biq)$ is false.
 The force--acceleration complementarity problem that defines these guards, $\FA(J,\biq)$,~\eqref{eq:CPFA}, does not depend on the active mode, $I$.
 Furthermore, the reset map $R_{I,J}(\biq)$ is simply identity, and so the state remains the same after this transition, $\biq=R_{I,J}(\biq)$.
 Therefore $\biq \in G_{I,J}$ such that $\NTD(\biq)$ is false and $\FA(J,\biq)$ is true implies that $\NTD(R_{I,J}(\biq))$ is also false and that $\FA(J,R_{I,J}(\biq))$ is still the correct solution, and the state after the reset map is not in any guard.

-Therefore at any given time $t$, the system can undergo at most two transitions -- first if some contact is touching down the system will undergo an impulsive transition, and then if some contact force is trending negative it will undergo a smooth liftoff, but no further transitions are possible at that contact mode and state. \end{proof}
+Therefore at any given time $t$, the system can undergo at most two transitions -- first if some contact is touching down the system undergoes an impulsive transition, and then if some contact force is trending negative it undergoes a smooth liftoff, but no further transitions are possible at that contact mode and state. \end{proof}

 Finally, the last consistency property considers the dynamics of the discrete modes.
-A general $C^r$ hybrid system whose domains are intersecting subsets of some ambient domain (as is true for the self-manipulation hybrid system) need not define a unique execution for a given state from any appropriate mode, even if the hybrid system is deterministic and non-blocking. \changed{A given state $\biq \in \calQ$ will in general be a member of more than one domain, such as the corner point in purple from Figure~\ref{fig:hybrid} or, for an arbitrary point, any subset of the current constraint mode.
-As such,} we must ensure that the evolution of the system will not be biased by ascribing the ``incorrect'' mode to that state, nor capable of supporting more than one word (discrete mode sequence) over a given sequence of continuous time trajectories associated with an execution.
+A general $C^r$ hybrid system whose domains are intersecting subsets of some ambient domain (as is true for the self-manipulation hybrid system) need not define a unique execution for a given state from any appropriate mode, even if the hybrid system is deterministic and non-blocking.
+A given state $\biq \in \calQ$ in general is a member of more than one domain, such as the corner point in purple from Figure~\ref{fig:hybrid} or, for an arbitrary point, any subset of the current constraint mode.
+As such, we must ensure that the evolution of the system is not biased by ascribing the ``incorrect'' mode to that state, nor capable of supporting more than one word (discrete mode sequence) over a given sequence of continuous time trajectories associated with an execution.

-\begin{theorem} From an initial state $\biq$ at time $t_0$ and any contact mode $I$ consistent with that state, i.e.\ $I \in \calJ_\bfq:=\{I \in \calJ: \biq \in D_I\}$, the execution will be uniquely defined (in both state and contact mode) for all $t>t_0$ after undergoing up to one hybrid \changed{transition}. \end{theorem}
+\begin{theorem} From an initial state $\biq$ at time $t_0$ and any contact mode $I$ consistent with that state, i.e.\ $I \in \calJ_\bfq:=\{I \in \calJ: \biq \in D_I\}$, the execution is uniquely defined (in both state and contact mode) for all $t>t_0$ after undergoing up to one hybrid transition. \end{theorem}

-\begin{proof} The proof considers in turn the two mutually exclusive cases defined by the truth or falsity of the predicate $\NTD(\biq)$,~\eqref{eq:NTD}, and in each case the execution will be uniquely defined due to the uniqueness of the corresponding complementarity problem.
+\begin{proof} The proof considers in turn the two mutually exclusive cases defined by the truth or falsity of the predicate $\NTD(\biq)$,~\eqref{eq:NTD}, and in each case the execution is uniquely defined due to the uniqueness of the corresponding complementarity problem.